-At Kedron SHS, the use of any SDA is a very serious decision that is applied to support the health, safety and wellbeing of staff and students.
-All decisions made related to a SDA will be made in conjunction with the DoE Student Discipline Procedure and the flowcharts contained within.
+At Kedron SHS, the use of any SDA is a very serious decision.
+It is typically only used when other options have been exhausted and is applied to support the health, safety and wellbeing of staff and students.

 Parents and students may appeal a long suspension, charge-related suspension or exclusion decision.
 A review will be conducted by the Director-General or their delegate, and a decision made within 40 schools days to confirm, amend/vary or set aside the original SDA decision by the Principal.